hopeisme/hopeisme.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One paper was accepted at the 2023 IEEE International Conference on Computer Vision (ICCV).
+One paper on the text-to-shape task was accepted at the 2023 IEEE International Conference on Computer Vision (ICCV).